 We have had teams in the sixth form for sports, science, economics, maths, debating and design competitions.

-Students volunteer in community projects such as raising awareness of homelessness, mental health and supporting community activities in Wokingham.
+We encourage our students to volunteer in community projects such as raising awareness of homelessness, mental health and supporting community activities in Wokingham.
+We are happy to support them volunteering on a weekly basis as long as their timetables are clear at that time.

 Trips and Visits